rsreenu2000/cloud-native-demos/elastic_inference/doc/inference_metrics.md

 ![](images/view_metrics_from_prometheus_service.png)

+_(Note: If you could get metric value from above step - "View from Inference Service" but could not get value in this step, the most issue is caused by invalid timezone or date on kubernete cluster.)_

 ## View from Grafana

 You can monitor individual and cluster-wide metrics on grafana after exposing grafana service via NodePort.